raufs/gzip-up/README.md

 **Important**: The `--slurm` flag alone will create SLURM scripts for any number of files, potentially creating very large job arrays (e.g., 20,000 jobs for 20,000 files).
 Some SLURM clusters may have job array size limits.

+**What `--auto-run` Actually Does**: The `--auto-run` flag is about automatically submitting jobs to Slurm, not about automatic chunking.
+It will:
+- Generate the task file and Slurm script
+- Prompt for confirmation
+- Automatically submit the job to Slurm
+- Wait for completion and provide status updates

+The chunking behavior is controlled separately by other options.

 **Manual Chunking**: You can control job array size using the `--max-jobs` option:
 ```bash
 gzip-up -s .txt .log --slurm --max-jobs 500